jakub-m/navier-stokes-webgl-shaders/README.md

 - [Real-Time Fluid Dynamics for Games][ref_paper].
 This article is referred to in this readme and in the code as **the Paper**.

 [ref_paper]:https://web.archive.org/web/20200805215025/https://pdfs.semanticscholar.org/847f/819a4ea14bd789aca8bc88e85e906cfc657c.pdf

+# Bugs

+- The mass seem not to be constant.
+I can move the density around and it seems to not conserve the mass.
+- Time delta between frames is not passed properly to the shader.